blakyris/Basik/README.md

 ## Installation

-1. Boot the official Arch Linux installation ISO.
+![#f03c15] Warning !
+You need to be connected to a network to execute this script.
+Maybe in the future, I will add support for offline installation. `#f03c15`

-2. Clone this repo using the following command : ''' wget https://github.com/blakyris/Basik/archive/master.zip '''
+Boot the official Arch Linux ISO.

 ## Licence